Pashupati: Etymology

-Paśupati or Pashupatinath, means "Lord of all animals".
-It was originally it is also was the epithet of Rudra in the Vedic period. and it is one of the epithets of Shiva also.
+Paśupati means "lord of the animals".
+Paśu indicates animal as well as a follower of Shiva.
+It was an epithet of Rudra in the Vedic period and is one of the epithets of Shiva.

 History

 The earliest claimed evidence of Pashupati comes from the Indus Valley civilization (3300 BCE to 1300 BCE), where the Pashupati seal has been said to represent a proto-Shiva figure.

-The Deity

-Pashupatinath is an avatar of Shiva, one of the Hindu Trinity.
-He is the male counterpart of Shakti.